Book Info

 To fund disadvantaged readers where there is no funding, and to support disadvantaged readers where there is no support.

-The Trustees believe that the best and truest way faithfully to observe Siobhan’s last wish is to invite applications from persons or organizations in the UK or Ireland who need funding to directly help disadvantaged young readers.
+The Trustees believe that the best and truest way faithfully to observe Siobhan’s last wish is to invite applications from persons or organisations in the UK or Ireland who need funding to directly help disadvantaged young readers.
 The Trustees will take a few months to consider and evaluate applications and then begin to disburse awards in the way that best seems to follow Siobhan’s wishes.

 By the terms of Siobhan’s will, all royalty income derived from her published novels and any posthumously published work will go to the Trust.